myriadrf/LimeDFB/docs/docs/rx_path_top_litex/README.rst

 Description
 -----------
-Top module for packaging IQ samples received from RF Transceiver module into stream packets.
+Top module for packaging IQ samples received from the RF transceiver into stream packets.

 **Functionality:**
-   - Pack IQ samples from stream sink into packets and store write them into FIFO buffer.
+   - Pack IQ samples from the stream sink into packets and write them into a FIFO buffer.
-   - Pack 12bit IQ samples into 128b words to effficently use data transfer bandwidth.
+   - Pack 12-bit IQ samples into 128-bit words to efficiently use data-transfer bandwidth.
-   - Store Stream packets into AXIS buffer.
+   - Store stream packets in an AXI-Stream (AXIS) buffer.

 Main block diagram